Am I comfortable in front of the camera?

 I promise, you’re fine.

-I’ve worked on a ton of videos for clients, starring clients, from explainers to introductions to some pretty emotionally gripping interviews, and not once has come off as an uggo, or a weirdo, or a doofus, or anything else — not just after the magic of editing, but even during the shoot itself.
+I’ve worked on a ton of videos for clients, starring clients, from explainers to introductions to some pretty emotionally gripping interviews, and not one has come off as an uggo, or a weirdo, or a doofus, or anything else — not just after the magic of editing, but even during the shoot itself.
 They’ve all been fine, and I can almost guarantee you’ll be fine, too.
 Just sit back and let yourself be fine.
 (Have a glass of wine before the shoot?
 I’d never be so irresponsible as to recommend.)
 Go forth and break a leg.

 Not seriously.
 That’s just an expression.
 You’re not actually going to — aaand you’re nervous again.